Wexford 850 N 5th Street on the Phoenix Biomedical Campus (850 PBC) A Biomedical Job Catalyst Inspired by Desert Landscape

-This biomedical building is part of a projected $3 billion investment in life science and health care projects with the potential to create 7,000 jobs in Phoenix.
-About 40 percent of the jobs at PBC1 will not require a four-year college degree.
+This life and science technology building is part of a projected $3 billion investment in life science and health care projects with the potential to create 7,000 jobs in Phoenix.
+Up to 40 percent of the jobs at 850 PBC may not require a four-year college degree.
 In addition, the building supports not only the science and technology community but also the local art scene.
-PBC1 integrates public art for both permanent and rotating exhibitions, boosting the local government’s downtown revitalization efforts.
+850 PBC integrates public art for both permanent and rotating exhibitions, boosting the local government’s downtown revitalization efforts.
 The building achieved LEED Gold certification.

 - 240,000 square feet (22,296 sqm)

 - Biosafety Level 1 (BSL-1) labs